How do you prove your tech works? You can write a test suite, but how do you demonstrate that it works to others?

 But wait, where do we tell Travis how to run our test suite?
 If you run your test suite with npm test, you already have.
 Travis uses sane defaults to minimize the effort of integrating, if you’re already following community best practices.
 For more details, check out the docs.

-Now, whenever you push new commits to your project, Travis will execute npm test using Node.js version 0.11 and 0.10.
+Now, whenever you push new commits to your project, Travis will execute NPM test using Node.js version 0.11 and 0.10.
 If either version fails the test suite, the build is considered failing.
 If both pass, hooray!

-Say your project uses Orchestrate, and so your test suite needs access to an API key to work with the database.
+Your test suite needs access to an API key to work with the database.
 How do you give Travis your API key, securely?
 Use travis encrypt!
 Check it out:

-travis encrypt ORCHESTRATE_API_KEY=YOUR_API_KEY --add
+travis encrypt (ENTER DATABASE OF CHOICE)_API_KEY=YOUR_API_KEY --add

 This will encrypt your API key and add it to your .travis.yml, so to anyone except Travis, it looks like gibberish: